Skip to main content

 Built-In Presets

 Minerva includes three built-in presets.
-Built-in presets stay fixed, and organization presets can be created from a custom draft.
+Built-in presets stay fixed, and workspace presets can be created from a custom draft.

 Balanced

-Balanced preserves the legacy scoring defaults and strict News geography behavior.
+Balanced preserves the legacy scoring defaults and strict News retrieval behavior.
 Use Balanced when you want Minerva’s standard screening posture and do not have evidence that a specific workflow needs broader or narrower matching.
+Balanced uses strict News geography bias, strict News name filtering, a retrieval cap of 300 articles, and News location inference off.

 WorkflowSanctions prePEP preNews prePost